dlab-berkeley/python-data-from-web/2_HTML_CSS/2_HTML_notes.md

 > #### Exercises 2
 >
 > A great resource to practice your CSS selection skills is http://flukeout.github.io/
-> Complete the first 10 execises
+> Complete the first 10 exercises

 ## Inspect Element